 Thank you for visiting this website.
 Perhaps you received my name from one of my current or former clients, or someone who previously consulted with me, or another attorney.
 Or perhaps you found this site through an Internet search.
-No matter how you found me, please call (505) 230-5959 to book a free, no-obligation, telephonic consultation to discuss your particular situation with me.
-Or, feel free to use this online tool to book an appointment for a telephonic consultation:
+No matter how you got here, please call (505) 230-5959 to request a free, no-obligation, telephonic consultation to discuss your particular situation with me.

 Practice Areas